keleslab/INCA/README.md

 ## Main Example in the Paper

-Variants in the example are in high linkage-disequilibrium with SNP _rs1057868_.
-INCAscore is computed using the data for RBP _HNRNPK_.
+Variants in the example are in high linkage-disequilibrium with the SNP _rs1057868_.
+INCAscore is computed using the data for the RBP _HNRNPK_.

 ### Load required data